yufeizhao/yufeizhao.github.io/a34/index.md

 ### Late policy

 - Late submissions will not be accepted without a valid excuse.
-- If you need an extension for valid excuses (e.g., unanticipated health or family issues), please email me (and cc the UAs) in advance or have S<sup>3</sup> send me a message.
+- If you need an extension for valid excuses (e.g., unanticipated health or family issues), please email the UAs and me in advance or have S<sup>3</sup> send us a message.
+Let us know how many days extension you need.
 - My policy is to not grant extension based on forseeable circumstances including other academic workload, extracurriculars, and poor study habits.

 ### Collaborations